AliceO2Group/ReadoutCard/README.md

 Once a ChannelMaster has acquired the lock, clients can:
 * Read and write registers
 * Start and stop DMA
-* Pushing and reading pages
+* Push and read pages

 For a usage example, see the program in RORC/src/Example.cxx